jdereg/json-io/README.md

 corresponding meta entry `"@id":n` defined on the referenced object).
 Only referenced objects have IDs in the JSON output, reducing the JSON String length.

-### Performance
-**json-io** was written with performance in mind.
-In most cases **json-io** is faster than the JDK's `ObjectInputStream / ObjectOutputStream`.
-As the tests run, a log is written of the time it takes to serialize / deserialize and compares it to `ObjectInputStream / ObjectOutputStream` (if the static variable `_debug` is `true` in `TestUtil`).

 ### [User Guide](/user-guide.md)

-### Pretty-Printing JSON
-Use `JsonWriter.formatJson()` API to format a passed in JSON string to a nice, human readable format.
-Also, when writing JSON data, use the `JsonWriter.objectToJson(o, args)` API, where args is a `Map` with a key of `JsonWriter.PRETTY_PRINT` and a value of 'true' (`boolean` or `String`).
-When run this way, the JSON written by the `JsonWriter` will be formatted in a nice, human readable format.

-### RESTful support
-**json-io** can be used as the fundamental data transfer method between a Javascript / JQuery / Ajax client and a web server in a RESTful fashion.

 ### Noteworthy
 For useful Java utilities, check out [java-util](http://github.com/jdereg/java-util)